jieter/django-tables2/docs/pages/api-reference.rst

         :type: `unicode`
         :default: `None`

-        If set, it prevents raising django.core.paginator.EmptyText.
+        If set, it prevents raising django.core.paginator.EmptyPage.
         Otherwise, the exception is raised.

         .. note::